The Definitive Guide to Inventory Cycle Counting: Methods, Frequency & How‑To

 What is the difference between a physical count and a cycle count?

-In cycle counting, small samples of inventory are continuously counted.
+While in cycle counting, small samples of inventory are continuously counted.
 The perpetual nature of cycle counting allows work to carry on as normal, or with only slight disruption.
 However, because not everything is counted at once it is not possible to put an exact value on all items held in stock at any one time.

 Make Cycle Counting Faster